isaacchaf/Application/README.md

 # Application
-# This is the update from developer A
+# This is an update A